SPAN 5060. Special Topics in Spanish. 1-3 Hours.

 SPAN 5331.
 Sem in Comp Spanish Art/Cultur.
 3 Hours.

-This course provides an in-depth comparison of the arts, visual, aural and/or cultural representations, across the Hispanic world.
+Students conduct an in-depth comparison of cultural representations, both visual and aural, across the Hispanic world.
 Topics vary from semester to semester.
-This course intends to foster student development in Spanish language ability and cultural consciousness.
+Student develop Spanish language ability and cultural consciousness.

 SPAN 5332.
 Spanish Golden Age Lit.
 3 Hours.